hoytech/logp/README.md

 ## Pre-built binaries

-We've pre-built binaries for 64-bit debian and redhat based systems.
-Please see [our documentation](https://logperiodic.com/docs#installation) for details.
+We have pre-built binaries for 64-bit Debian and RedHat based systems.
+Please see [our official website](https://logperiodic.com/docs#installation) for details.

-Note that our pre-built binaries bundle a copy of OpenSSL which is not ideal.
-This is one reason you may wish to compile yourself.
+Note that our pre-built binaries bundle a copy of OpenSSL so that they are as portable as possible.
+This is not ideal and is one reason you may wish to compile yourself.
 If so, keep reading...

 ## Compilation